bgandon/killbill-simple-tax-plugin/README.md

 }
 ```

-### Forcing specific tax codes in invoices
+### Forcing specific tax codes on existing invoice items

 For existing invoices, the plugin provides REST endpoints that allow tweaking
-the tax codes that have been set (or not) to invoice items.
+the tax codes that have been set (or not) to their items.

 After changing a tax code of an invoice item, you'll need to re-run the
 invoice generation process.
 New tax items or adjustment items will be created